neilswart3/divi_extension/README.md

 <p>This extension includes modules that I reuse in my day to day projects.
 So instead of building them in the Divi code module, I simply created custom modules for them.</p>

+<p>The modules also include React.js components for use in the visual builder.</p>

 <p>To date I have included:</p>
 <ul>
   <li>Text Header</li>